Best Car Insurance for Teachers in 2025

 • $100,000 property damage liability per accident

-The $1,000 deductible means you pay this amount before insurance covers the rest.
+The $1,000 deductible means you pay this amount out-of-pocket before insurance covers the rest.
 Higher deductibles lower your monthly premium, which helps teachers manage tight budgets.

 This approach helps educators understand both discount opportunities and practical coverage decisions that fit teaching salaries and schedules.